 What If the Truck that Hit Me Had Insufficient Maintenance?

-If you were injured in a truck accident because the truck lacked proper maintenance, you may have a legal right to seek compensation for your medical bills and other expenses.
+If you were injured in a truck accident because the truck lacked proper maintenance such as a faulty brake, you may have a legal right to seek compensation for your medical bills and other expenses.
 You may claim compensation for medical bills, lost income from missed work, and future lost income if you cannot return to work.

 However, you should not expect the trucking company or its insurer to admit voluntarily that your injuries were due to a truck that was unsafe and overdue for maintenance.
 The mechanical issues that caused the accident may not be obvious to the overworked police officer trying to finish an accident report.